 What is Aerodynamic Drag?

-An Aerodynamic Drag is a force which the oncoming air applies on a moving body.
-It is the resistance offered to the movement of the body by the air.
+Aerodynamic Drag is a force which the oncoming air applies on a moving body.
+It is the resistance offered by the air to the movement of the body.
 So, when a car is moving; it displaces the air.
 However, it affects the car’s speed and performance.
-Technically, it is the aerodynamic drag or the friction offered by air to a vehicle.
+Technically, it is the aerodynamic drag or the friction offered by the air to a vehicle.

 Nowadays, the cars have an average drag coefficient of 0.40 and some car have as low as 0.26.
 Such vehicles are said to have the best aerodynamic design.
 Also, the power you need while moving a body through the air goes up with the speed.
 So, above 60 km/h, you need a lot of power to push the car to overcome the aerodynamic drag.

 The reduction in drag can help to decrease the wind/air resistance of a vehicle.
 Thus, it helps to increase fuel efficiency to some extent.
 It also improves other performance characteristics os the car such as handling and acceleration.
 The vehicle’s frontal area and the drag coefficient are the two main factors which have an impact on the overall drag effect.